mattwynne/cucover/README.markdown

     sudo gem install spicycode-rcov
     sudo gem install mattwynne-cucover

-To run your features lazily, just use the cucover binary instead of cucumber.
-Use the same command-line options as usual, they are all passed directly to cucumber.
-No magic to see here, just a little gentle duck-punching.
+To run your features lazily, use the cucover binary instead of cucumber:

+    cucover -- features/lamb_chops.feature

+To see what Cucover has already recorded (in the cucover.data file):

+    cucover --show-recordings

+To find out which tests cover which lines of a given source file:

+    cucover --coverage_of path/to/some_source_file.rb

 ## Limitations